viktorr245/fabric_1.20.1_mods/README.md

 * **True Ending: Ender Dragon Overhaul** (Adds new attacks and elegant particle animations to the Ender Dragon fight.)
 * **MmmMmmMmmMmm** (Target Dummy that show damage dealt and can be equipped with armor)
 * **No Chat Reports**
+* **Player Health Indicators** (Displays a health bar above players.)
+* **Xaero's Minimap** (Displays a map of the nearby world terrain, players, mobs, entities in the corner of your screen.
+Lets you create waypoints which help you find the locations you've marked.)
+* **Xaero's World Map** (Adds a full screen world map which shows you what you have explored in the world.
+Works great together with Xaero's Minimap.)

 ## **Compatibility/Support**